chelseanbr/between-the-lines/README.md

 _____
 ## Context
 ### Imagine you rent out properties like on Airbnb.
-> How can you classify how people feel about your places to stay to reach out and improve reputation?
+> How can you classify how people feel about your rentals in order to reach out and improve reputation?
 #### Solution: Mine hotel reviews “labeled” with ratings and use them to predict sentiment.

 ## Summary of Process